QUT-Digital-Observatory/warcex/docs/index.md

 title: "warcex"
 ---

-WARCEX is an extensible command-line tool for extracting structured data out of WARC and WACZ files.
+WARCEX is an extensible command-line tool for extracting structured data out of WARC and WACZ files, developed by the [Digital Observatory](https://www.digitalobservatory.net.au/).

-WARCex is an ARDC-funded work package under the Australian Internet Observatory.
+WARCex is being actively developed as a work package under the [Australian Internet Observatory (AIO)](https://internetobservatory.org.au/), funded by the [Australian Research Data Commons (ARDC)](https://ardc.edu.au/).

 ## Installation